akshatkarani/randomized_tsp/README.md

 ## Contact

-If you find any bugs then contact me on [gitter](https://gitter.im/akshatkarani) and open a issue on this repository.
+If you find any bugs then open a issue on this repository.
+You can also contact me on [gitter](https://gitter.im/akshatkarani).